marta-baratto/Reddit_sentiment/README.md

 In 3_step.ipynb we do the final classification using the model trained in 2_step.ipynb.

 In Network_creation.ipynb we create the network for each company, considering links between users replying to a submission and authors of the submission, and between users replying to a comment and authors of the comment.

+In Model.ipynb there is the code with the definition of the diffusion model on the network and both its calibration and validation.